rybla/riib11.github.io/_posts/2021-07-29-empirical-morality.md

 compare/contrast with other (similar) metaethical theories

-// TODO: give interesting caveat about how moral empiricism allows for different moral theories to be true for pre-humans, post-humans, and also aliens
+// TODO: give interesting caveat about how moral empiricism allows for different ethical theories to be true for pre-humans, post-humans, and also aliens

 // TODO: address problem of animals: actually, this is not so hard.
 We feel negligible moral sympathy for animal cruelty by other animals than we do for